 Airport toilets are a hit and miss affair.
-In order to avoid them use the toilet on the plane.
-If you decide to have a toilet break after you land, that delay will cause you to be at the back of the passport control queue – not a good thing.
+To avoid them use the toilet on the plane.
+If you decide to have a toilet break after you land with an international flight, that delay will cause you to be at the back of the passport control queue – not a good thing.
 Best to take a toilet break about an hour before landing, because if you try to do so closer to landing there will be longer toilet queues or the toilets will be closed for use.

 On the ground